 - This “daily supplement” consists of 4 pills a day.
 You can potentially get a high dose of some nutrient levels.
 Such as calcium – a total of almost 900mg.
 Adults need about 1000 mg per day.
 If you get enough calcium through your diet, you don’t need this amount from supplements.
 If you don’t consume dairy or fortified alternatives, maybe it could be helpful for strong bones.

 - I understand why there is no iron in the Multimineral Plus, so this is really just a personal ‘con.’
 Men don’t need extra iron.
 But as a premenopausal woman, I do.
 Although I could add that as an additional mineral supplement.

 - Comsumerlab.com lists the costs of supplements, which is $1.82/day retail price for this Usana duo.
 As a comparison, Kirkland multivitamins were also approved.
 And cost 0.04 cents per day.

 - Eight pills a day is a lot to swallow.
 Although they aren’t huge and don’t get stuck in your throat like some others I’ve tried.
 But it’s enough for most people to remember to take supplements once per day, much less twice.

-I was fairly proud of myself for remembering to take these pills twice daily for a month.
+I was fairly proud of myself for remembering to take these supplements daily twice daily for a month.

 And for my energy levels?
 I felt they did slightly increase.
 Not enough to prevent me from wanting that afternoon nap, but maybe…..30% higher than normal, if I had to pick a number.
 Which I haven’t experienced from a multivitamin before.

 Why might this be?
 I don’t think it’s the B vitamins, as I can tell I peed most of those out (TMI?!).
 Maybe the green tea leaf extract?

 I would continue to take this supplement as a multivitamin/mineral.
 Although I think the cost is prohibitive long-term.

 Jennifer House is a Registered Dietitian, author & mom of 3.
 From Baby-led weaning to picky eating and meal planning, she helps you to make feeding your family easier